 Once you have all the requirements and changes in hand, then mark the ‘I’m ready to start!’ option.

-- Next, the next screen is a table which will come in handy during the migration.
-This will comprise information of your setups like FQDNs, IPs, Names, and URLs.
+Next, the next screen is a table that will come in handy during the migration.
+This will comprise information on your setups like FQDNs, IPs, Names, and URLs.

 These will be provided to the users with tools and knowledge.
 That will explain how to verify the configuration and basic solutions.